 STUDENT CHECK-IN PROCESS

-Beginning October 18, all students will be required to show their CLEARED4 digital AccessPass (proof of their vaccine verification or scheduled weekly testing appointment) at a Safety Monitor Station to receive a daily clearance wristband.
+All students will be required to show their CLEARED4 digital AccessPass (proof of their vaccine verification) at a Safety Monitor Station to receive a daily clearance wristband.
 All students will receive the same color wristband each day, which will be date-stamped.
 The wristband color will change each day so that they cannot be reused.
 Students will not be able to attend class (indoor or outdoor), on-campus appointments, or enter a study space without wearing a wristband.

 Students experiencing any technical difficulty will be referred to an on-site AccessPass Tech Support Station.
 As needed, Safety Monitors will provide students with a mask and remind them to scan QR codes for the building they are entering for required contact tracing purposes.